Testbild-synth/HAGIWO-040-VCS-Eurorack/README.md

 I made the change to switch the IC to a DG211/DG411, since those are far more available to me.
 I also made the change to replace the threshold potentiometer in the front with a trimmer in the back, but also the trimmers are unique for each channel.

-### CAUTION: CONFIRMED WORKING, BUT DONT ORDER YET.
-TONIGHT I WILL UPDATE WITH NEW VERSION THAT ADDS MORE SPACE TO POWER HEADER AND FIXES A FEW OTHER ISSUES.
+### CAUTION: CONFIRMED WORKING, currently on version 3.
+If you have ordered an older version, be sure to double check the ground connection.

 ## PCB and Hardware